 I gladly returned to the corporate world, joining a new division of Gannett, tnMedia, an advertising agency housed inside of The Tennessean.
 The focus was on high-end clients, developing websites, digital advertising, as well as some print collateral.
 I excelled in this new environment and this opportunity allowed me to utilize more of my creativity.

-Since 2014, my position within Gannett has been on the marketing team for the USA TODAY NETWORK.
-I am focusing on marketing the Tennessean and many other media companies along the East Coast and across the country.
+In 2014, my position within Gannett was on the marketing team for the USA TODAY NETWORK.
+I focused on marketing the Tennessean and many other media companies along the East Coast and across the country.
 In 2020, after 20 years of dedicated service to Gannett I was laid off due to downsizing.